strykeforce/deadeye/docs/deployment.rst

 Building
 ========

-Deployment builds and install Deadeye system components (see :ref:`sect_intro`) on the Jetson Nano.
+This step builds and install Deadeye system components (see :ref:`sect_intro`) on the Jetson Nano.

 This step is run each time you wish to update a Jetson Nano with the most current version in the ``strykeforce/deadeye`` repository.